Prevail24/ADlabBuild/README.md

-# Active Derectory Lab Build
+# Active Directory Lab Build
 A walkthrough of how to build and set up a Free Microsoft AD lab (1 Domain Controller and 2 Windows Workstations) using Windows Server 2022 and Windows Enterprise 10 onto an Oracle VM VirtualBox